tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Code Coverage

 The Code Coverage plug-in allows for parsing of data from several code coverage tool.
-Included are LCOV, Cobertura,JaCoCo, and Clover data.
+Included are LCOV, Cobertura,  JaCoCo, and Clover data.

 ---